 In 2010 the business finally got a home of its own in central Birmingham.
 It expanded to take on a dedicated pensions administration team, and workloads increased leading to the recruitment of other report writers to work alongside George.

 In 2013, the office relocated to Edgbaston, a pleasant suburb of Birmingham best known for the cricket ground—a passion of George’s, but not the main driver of the office’s location (honest)!

-Since 2013, the office has been based in Edgbaston, a pleasant suburb of Birmingham best known for the cricket ground—a passion of George’s, but not the main driver of the office’s location!
-Further demand led to the current office on Frederick Road being opened in 2015.
-In this time, the business has diversified to provide advice on other pensions matters where there is a legal process, including loss of pension rights on injury or unfair dismissal, and we have also been involved in supporting solicitors against negligence claims made.
+Since 2013 the business has diversified to provide advice on other pensions matters where there is a legal process, including loss of pension rights on injury or unfair dismissal, and we have also been involved in supporting solicitors defend claims when it has been alleged they were negligent in the way pensions in a divorce were handled.
 However, the bulk of Mathieson Consulting’s business still relates to pensions upon divorce.

 2019 saw Mathieson Consulting become a subsidiary of Brewin Dolphin, now RBC Brewin Dolphin following the Royal Bank of Canada’s acquisition of Brewin Dolphin in 2022.
 Brewin Dolphin and now RBC Brewin Dolphin has supported Mathieson Consulting massively as it has continued to grow.

 All employees at Mathieson Consulting are rightly proud of being perceived to be at the forefront of Thought Leadership.
 George Mathieson led on the Pensions Advisory Group Report (PAG) (1) and Jonathan Galbraith now does the same on PAG 2.
 It has had published numerous articles in leading Legal Journals explaining complex issues and challenging orthodoxy, and it will continue to do so.